cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

       imagePullSecrets:
       - name: default-us-icr-io

-As we have already created all the pods in the default namespace, we will not modify this at this time.
+As we have already created all the pods in the default namespace, we will not modify them at this time.

 </details>
 </details>